Scope Proposal & Explainer

 This approach would result in a specificity of [0, 1, 1] for each selector.

 Sara Soueidan has also proposed giving @scope the selector-weight of an #ID.
 That would acknowledge the targeting weight of scopes, without making them override all specificity.
-I can see the thought behind it, but it seems less-intuitive & less flexible than the alternatives.
+While it’s an interesting idea, it seems less-intuitive & less flexible than the alternatives.

 Spec History & Context